Olympus E-M10 vs Panasonic GM5

 |Panasonic G7« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Panasonic G7|

 |Panasonic G6« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Panasonic G6|

 |Panasonic GX7« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GX7|

 Both the E-M10 and the GM5 have been discontinued, but can regularly be found used on eBay.
 The E-M10 was replaced by the Olympus E-M10 II, while the GM5 does not have a direct successor.

 Review summary: Olympus E-M10 vs Panasonic GM5

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Olympus E-M10 better than the Panasonic GM5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.